 Exploit: A method or code used by attackers to take advantage of a vulnerability and gain unauthorized access to a system or perform malicious activities.

-What is the role of a cyber security professional?
+What is the role of a cybersecurity professional?

 Cyber security professionals are responsible for protecting an organization’s networks, systems, and data from cyber threats.